nikolanovoselec/m365-mcp-server/OPERATIONS.md

 wrangler analytics push analytics-config.json
 ```

-### Dashboard Configuration
+### Dashboard Configuration (Recommended - Not Implemented)

+**Current Status**: No monitoring dashboards are currently configured.
+System monitoring relies on Cloudflare Workers built-in dashboards and logs.

-Visualization dashboards consolidate metrics into actionable insights.
-These configurations provide at-a-glance system health monitoring and enable quick identification of trends or anomalies requiring attention.
+**Production Recommendation**: Visualization dashboards can consolidate metrics into actionable insights.
+These configurations would provide at-a-glance system health monitoring and enable quick identification of trends or anomalies requiring attention.

-Create monitoring dashboard using Grafana or Datadog:
+**Example dashboard configuration using Grafana or Datadog:**

 ```yaml
 # grafana-dashboard.yml